How to Unlock Creativity

-This guide will take you through the proven benefits of meditation for enhanced creativity, detailing the underlying neurobiological and psychological shifts that make it a powerful tool for continuous improvement.
+This guide will take you through the proven benefits of meditation for enhancing creativity, detailing the underlying neurobiological and psychological shifts that make it a powerful tool for continuous improvement.

-Creativity is not a single, monolithic ability but a complex process involving multiple cognitive components.
+Creativity is a complex process.
 Scientific literature distinguishes between two primary forms of creative thinking that meditation can selectively enhance:

 -